Deconstruction

 associating named variables with the corresponding element in the value.
 Named

-variables that cannot be matched are set to NIL
+variables that cannot be matched are set to NIL.

 Matched variables are made available in the local closure of the execution context.
 As such, the following statements are functionally equivalent: